Akko beach, as the name suggests is near Acre (Akko). And today we are going to visit the beaches to the South of Akko. Let’s begin!

-Note: if you would like to see the comprehensive photographed guide about the city, the check Acre post.
+Note: if you want to see the full guide about the city, see Acre.

 Map

 At the south entrance to Akko, you can find two beaches.
-The northern beach, the one that is closer to the Old Acre, is Argaman beach.
+The northern beach, which is closer to the Old Acre, is Argaman beach.
 And there is also a southern one.
 It is located near the Rimonim Palm Beach hotel and does not have a name.

-Note: in many cases, people refer to this beach as Akko beach.
+Note: People often refer to this beach as Akko beach.

-Argaman Beach, AKA Akko beach, used to be a paid one.
-But about two years ago they upgraded the beach, removed the fences, and now it is a free beach.
-Here is a photo I made using my phone in August 2019.
+Note: Argaman Beach, also known as Akko beach, used to be paid for.
+But about two years ago, they upgraded the beach, removed the fences, and now it is a free beach.
+Here is a photo I took using my phone in August 2019.

-As you can see, there are all the basic facilities, like shade sheds, toilets, showers, and a kiosk.
-There is also lifeguard services.
+As you can see from the photos, this area has all the basic facilities, like shade sheds, toilets, showers, and a kiosk.
+There are also lifeguard services.
 Moreover, there is a nice view of Acre.

 Opening Hours